ISO/IEC 27018:2019 overview

-The Azure ISO/IEC 27018 certificate covers Azure, Dynamics 365, Power Platform, and select Microsoft 365 online services.
+The Azure ISO/IEC 27018 certificate covers Azure, Dynamics 365, Power Platform, and select Microsoft 365 cloud services.
 You can access Azure ISO/IEC 27018 audit documents from the Service Trust Portal (STP) ISO reports section.
 You must sign in to access audit reports on the STP.
 For more information, see Get started with Microsoft Service Trust Portal.

 The Azure DevOps ISO/IEC 27018 certificate is available separately from the Service Trust Portal ISO reports section.

 To whom does ISO/IEC 27018 apply?
 The ISO/IEC 27018 code of practice applies to cloud service providers (CSPs) that process personally identifiable information (PII) under contract for other organizations.
 At Microsoft, it also applies to the support of those CSPs.

 What is the difference between personal information controllers and personal information processors?
 In the context of ISO/IEC 27018: